brcontainer/simple-copy.js/README.md

 ## SimpleCopy.js

-Copy DOM, textarea or fields values to clipboard, no Flash, only 1Kb minify
+Copy DOM, textarea or fields values to clipboard, no Flash, only 1.35kB minify (0.71kB gzipped)

 ### Setup